Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Approach

-{\bf Curriculum Training for Better Representation of Synthetic Data}.
-A well crafted curriculum data augmentation is employed during the synthesis stage to enhance the representational capability of the synthetic data.
+{\bf Recover: Curriculum Training for Better Representation of Synthetic Data}.
+A well-crafted curriculum data augmentation is employed during the synthesis stage to realize the global-to-local learning scheme and enhance the representational capability of the synthetic data.
 This step is crucial, serving to enrich the generated images by embedding more knowledge accumulated from the original dataset, thereby making them more informative.
 Detailed procedures will be further described in the following Section~\ref{curriculum}.

-{\bf Post-training on Larger Models with Stronger Training Recipes}.
+{\bf Relabel: Post-training on Larger Models with Stronger Training Recipes}.
 Prior studies, such as TESLA~\citep{cui2023scaling}, have encountered difficulties, particularly, a decline in accuracy when utilizing models of larger scale.
-This suggests that the synthetic data used is potentially inadequate for training larger models.
-Conversely, the data we generated show improvement with the use of larger models combined with enhanced post-training methodologies, displaying promise when applied to larger datasets in distillation processes.
-We have also observed that maintaining a smaller batch size is crucial for post-training on synthetic data to achieve commendable accuracy.
-This is attributed to the {\em Generalization Gap}~\citep{keskar2016large,hoffer2017train}, which suggests that when there is a deficiency in the total training samples, the model’s capacity to generalize to new, unseen data is not robust.
-Employing smaller batch sizes while training on synthetic data allows models to explore the loss landscape more meticulously before converging to an optimal minimum.
+The reason may be that the trajectory-based matching approaches, e.g., MTT and TESLA, generate images by excessively optimizing to align the dense training trajectories of model weights at each epoch between real and distilled datasets on specific backbone models.
+As a result, the distilled dataset becomes overly dependent on these models, potentially leading to overfitting and reduced effectiveness when training other models, particularly larger ones.
+This further suggests that the synthetic data used is potentially inadequate for training larger models.
+Conversely, the data we relabel show improvement with the use of larger models combined with enhanced post-training methodologies, displaying promise when applied to larger datasets in distillation processes.